 Try to treat your symptoms right away.
 The headache may be less severe.
 When migraine symptoms begin:

-Over-the-counter pain medications -- such as acetaminophen, ibuprofen, or aspirin -- are often helpful when your migraine is mild.
+Over-the-counter pain medicines, such as acetaminophen, ibuprofen, or aspirin, are often helpful when your migraine is mild.

 Your health care provider may have prescribed medicines that are used to stop a migraine.
 These drugs come in different forms.
 They may come as a nasal spray, rectal suppository, or injection instead of pills.
-Other medications can treat your pain, nausea, and vomiting.
+Other medicines can treat nausea and vomiting.

-Follow your health care provider's directions about how to take all of your medicines.
-Patients who take pain medication more than 3 days a week on a regular basis can develop rebound headaches -- headaches that keep coming back.
+Follow your health care provider's instructions about how to take all of your medicines.
+Rebound headaches are headaches that keep coming back.
+They can occur from overuse of pain medicine.
+If you take pain medicine more than 3 days a week on a regular basis, you can develop rebound headaches.

 If you have frequent migraines, your doctor may prescribe medicine to reduce the number of your attacks.
 You need to take this medicine every day for it to be effective.
 Your doctor may have you try more than one drug before deciding which works best for you.